-- There is an unresolved issue, such as a claim or dispute; - I am legally required to; or - There are overriding legitimate business interests to do so.
+- There is an unresolved issue, such as a claim or dispute; - I am legally required to retain it; or - There are overriding legitimate business interests to retain it.

 I will typically retain case files for a period of 6 years following the conclusion of a case/matter or receipt of final payment, whichever is the latest.
-This reflects the period required by the Bar Mutual Indemnity Fund relating to potential limitation periods.
+This reflects the period required by the Bar Mutual Indemnity Fund relating to potential limitation periods